Monday, 22 August 2005

 Maybe so.
 The trends are against us.

-And here Drum cites many experts saying we should publicly announce a firm plan for withdrawal from Iraq.
+here Drum cites many experts saying we should publicly announce a firm plan for withdrawal from Iraq.
 Why?
 The open-ended presence of American troops is helping to fuel the very insurgency that we're trying to fight.
-Well, duh.
+Well,

 Drum adds: